-Theoretical Studies: Popular Music Practice

-A study of the rhythmic, melodic, harmonic and formal structures of popular musics.
+Theoretical Studies: Popular Music Practice A study of the rhythmic, melodic, harmonic and formal structures of popular musics.
 Prerequisite(s): MUSI 1701 and MUSI 1710 and MUSI 1711, or permission of the instructor.
+Lectures three hours a week.

-Theoretical Studies VI: Practical Keyboard Skills

-A practical study of rhythm, harmony and melody on the keyboard, with an emphasis on vocal and instrumental accompaniment and the development of improvisation skills in a variety of styles.

-Prerequisite(s): MUSI 1701 and MUSI 1710 and MUSI 1711, or permission of the instructor.
+Theoretical Studies VI: Practical Keyboard Skills A practical study of rhythm, harmony and melody on the keyboard, with an emphasis on vocal and instrumental accompaniment and the development of improvisation skills in a variety of styles.
+Includes: Experiential Learning Activity Prerequisite(s): MUSI 1701 and MUSI 1710 and MUSI 1711, or permission of the instructor.
 Labs three hours a week.

-Theoretical Studies: Aural Training II
+MUSI 2710 [0.5 credit] Theoretical Studies: Aural Training II